List of A Song of Ice and Fire characters: Brynden Tully

 Ser Brynden Tully, called the Blackfish, is the younger brother of Hoster Tully and the uncle of Catelyn Stark, Lysa Arryn, and Edmure Tully.
 He constantly quarreled with his brother, usually over Brynden's refusal to marry.
-During one encounter Hoster called him the black goat of House Tully.
-Brynden mused that since their sigil was fish, he was the "Blackfish" of the family.
+During one encounter, Hoster called him the black goat of House Tully.
+Brynden mused that since their sigil was a fish, he was the "Blackfish" of the family.
 He accompanied Lysa to the Vale.
 In A Game of Thrones, he is upset over the Vale's neutrality in the ongoing war.
 He resigns from his position and joins Robb Stark and his bannermen.
 He is appointed head of Robb's outriders and is a crucial member of the war council.
 His efforts win Robb several battles throughout A Clash of Kings.
 He is named Warden of the Southern Marches in A Storm of Swords and remains at Riverrun while Robb goes to the Twins to attend Edmure's wedding.
-After Robb's death, Brynden holds Riverrun in Robb's name but he is besieged by House Lannister and House Frey.
+After Robb's death, Brynden holds Riverrun in Robb's name, but he is besieged by House Lannister and House Frey.
 In A Feast for Crows, Brynden surrenders the Tully seat of Riverrun to spare further bloodshed, but he himself escapes capture.
 His whereabouts are unknown.